Viridia Capital

 Build Roadmap

-Five phases.
+Five phases tracked in Linear.
 Each phase produces a usable, integrated system that improves on the last.
 Do not start a phase until its dependencies are live.

 Data Backbone + Signal Standardisation

 Deliverables: Postgres + TimescaleDB deployed.
 Redis configured.
 Event bus wired.
 VCSE ephemeris runner automated (daily Celery job → vcse_snapshots).
-Market scanner output writing standardised signals to event store.
-Kraken fully integrated for position data.
+Market scanner output writing standardised signals to event store under Sam ownership.
+Public-data Vol Engine adapter emitting IV/skew/term-structure signals.
+Volatility surface anomaly detector emitting surface-quality and dislocation signals.
+Dashboard health and data freshness visible.

 Result: Every signal and every position flows through one system.
 Dashboard reads from it.